AgaToma/a-little-dream/README.md

 - django-richtextfield==1.6.1 - for using custom styling on form fields
 - django-crispy-forms==2.0 - for serving forms
 - crispy-bootstrap5==0.7 - allow bootstrap5 use with crispy forms
-- whitenoise - to solve issue with static file loading after deployment to Heroku
+- stripe==6.5.0 - for payment capturing

 # Testing